-This was my favourite museum on our tour and you can bring kids as well.
+Amsterdam Museum is my favourite museum, and you can bring kids as well.
 The past, present and future of Amsterdam: The museum tells the story of the city in film, objects, sound and is really diverse in its communication.
 Amsterdam DNA was chronologically build with a clear timeline, movies, sounds and presented an very informing overview of Amsterdam.

 The best exhibition is about the Golden Age.
 It tells the story of how Amsterdam became such a wealthy city due to the shipping.
 Some of the wealth came from slave trade and labour.
 Many professions like carpenters, cartographers ad artists also benefited from the massive trade and influences from all over the world.
 From 1600 Dutch power, wealth and culture developed in leaps, and The Netherlands was a genuine superpower!